data-lessons/SQL-business/_episodes/03-sql-aggregation.md

 ```

 Why did they return different result? <br>
-You probablly noticed from previous exercises that there are one category called "None".
+You probably noticed from previous exercises that there is one category called "None".
 Yes, there are few sodas that does not have a category.

-When we count the weight field specifically, SQL ignores the records with data
+When we count the Category field specifically, SQL ignores the records with data
 missing in that field.
 So here is one example where NULLs can be tricky:
 `COUNT(*)` and `COUNT(field)` can return different values.

-To find the soda that does not have a category, you can use `IS NULL` statement.
-Note that you cannot do `== NULL`.
+To find the soda that does not have a category, note that you cannot do `== NULL`.
+In stead, you can use `IS NULL` statement.

 ```
 SELECT * FROM item_info
 WHERE Category IS NULL;